 The amount of the award will be determined by a selections committee, but typically will include full tuition, and an allowance for room, board and books.
 Additionally, each scholar will receive an all-expenses paid trip to Washington, D.C., a five week study abroad to China and annual leadership retreats throughout Kentucky.
 In addition, each Scholar may apply for funding to support individual travel and internship plans.

-On-campus interviews last two days and are typically held the first weekend of March.
+On-campus interviews last two days and are typically held the last week of February.

 Note: Applicants must at least minor in political science.